egemenimre/satmad/docs/satmad/index.rst

 satmad Documentation
 ********************

 This is the documentation for satmad.
+XXX

 Reference/API
 =============